dotnet/dotNext/README.md

 :x: - unsupported, :white_check_mark: - bug and security fixes only, :heavy_check_mark: - active development

-_Maintenance_ support level means that new releases will contain bug fixes only.

 # Development Process
 Philosophy of development process:
 1. All libraries in .NEXT family are available for the wide range of .NET runtimes: Mono, .NET, Blazor